• Skip to primary navigation

 Why you'll love this recipe

-You need these ingredients to make pastry cream:
+You only need a few basic ingredients to make this vanilla pastry cream:

 • Milk: You can use semi-skimmed, whole milk, or a combination of milk and heavy cream.
 More fat results in a firmer cream.